 6.10.1 Applicability to language

-A buffer overflow occurs when some number of bytes is copied from one buffer to another and the amount being copied is greater than is allocated for the destination buffer.
-This leads to unspecified behaviour.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.10 is applicable to C. A buffer overflow occurs when some number of bytes is copied from one buffer to another and the amount being copied is greater than is allocated for the destination buffer.
+This leads to unspecified behaviour in C.

 In the interest of ease and efficiency, C library functions such as